Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 There are a few things to keep in mind here:

-1. If the inherited class (state.gd) defines a _init constructor that takes arguments (e in this case), then the inheriting class (idle.gd) must define _init as well and pass appropriate parameters to _init from state.gd.
+1. If the inherited class (state.gd) defines an _init constructor that takes arguments (e in this case), then the inheriting class (idle.gd) must define _init as well and pass appropriate parameters to _init from state.gd.